Ankish/PlivoExamplesSwift/README.md

 ```

 3) [Plivo.storyboard](https://github.com/Ankish/PlivoExamplesSwift/tree/feature/OutgoingCallEg/OutGoingCall/OutGoingCall/View)- Contains the necessary iOS Storyboard Interface for dialpad and calling features.
+   Also  copy the `Assets.xcassets`, this has all calling related assets and icons used.

 ### 3) More Documentation
 You can find more documentation on getting started as well as our latest AppleDoc below: